Have you ever wondered how to make laminated bookmarks? It's relatively easy especially if you have all the right equipment.

 If you don't have a laminator you might want to consider getting one, I use mine often for protecting certain papers or making garden markers.
-I have that fun project in my new book, Garden Up Green.
+I have that project in my new book, Garden Up Green.

-But let's get back to these bookmarks because they are pure sweetness!
+But let's get back to these bookmarks because they are pure sweetness.

 Supply List & Getting Started